ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 *Note:*
    The implementation will have to re-verify the manifest, and process the command sequences from the beginning.
 The service can avoid requesting payload images which where previously transferred, and match the payload digest.

+Component identifiers
+^^^^^^^^^^^^^^^^^^^^^

+Each top-level envelope must have an allocated Firmware Update API component id.
+This is used to query status and transfer new SUIT envelopes for update.

+To reuse the image transfer APIs for SUIT payloads, a payload component id is required.
+These component identifiers are not valid for status queries outside of the payload fetch operation.
+Querying them during the payload fetch might be a useful feature to retain?

+The allocation of the payload identifiers is implementation defined:

+*  They can be allocated statically by the firmware developer
+*  They can be allocated dynamically by the implementation
+*  They can be reused during the course of the SUIT processing as the API only permits a single payload to be transferred at a time

+*Todo*
+   It might be beneficial to define a larger integral type as the component identifier.

+   Would this break compatibility for the API?

 Detailed API definition
 ~~~~~~~~~~~~~~~~~~~~~~~